Boating and swimming zones

 If you see dangerous or life threatening behaviour on the water, call '000' and immediately report the incident to the Police.

-- In front of Sandridge, Port Melbourne, South Melbourne and Elwood Life Saving Clubs
+- in front of Sandridge, Port Melbourne, South Melbourne and Elwood Life Saving Clubs

-- On Middle Park Beach between Wright and Armstrong Streets
+- on Middle Park Beach between Wright and Armstrong streets

 Maps